ppy/osu-wiki/wiki/Ranking_Criteria/Song_Content_Rules/en.md

 This is a mildly complicated issue and what is acceptable for one person is often not for another.

-When considering the appropriateness of a given track, think of the **20% guideline** - is more than 20% of your track's lyrical content a direct reference to something explicit, suggestive, or otherwise controversial?
+When considering the appropriateness of a given track, think of the **20% guideline**—is more than 20% of your track's lyrical content a direct reference to something explicit, suggestive, or otherwise controversial?
 If so, it may not be appropriate for osu!.

 This guideline is not a hard rule, but more of a way to help inform your choices on what might work and what probably won't.